philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Source: [https://web.archive.org/web/20160305153422/http://web.devopstopologies.com/](https://web.archive.org/web/20160305153422/http://web.devopstopologies.com/)

-This kind of SSR that seeks patterns within an uncommoditized system is one wrong turn away from the kind of low-value social signaling research that I recommend you avoid.
+This kind of SSR that seeks patterns within an uncommoditized system produces value by reducing unnecessary experimentation.
+This kind of SSR is also one wrong turn away from the kind of low-value social signaling research that I recommend you avoid.
 The output of social signaling research gravitates towards one of two forms:

 - "State of the industry" reports
 - "What your peers are thinking" reports, or with the same method and different questions you can get a "Where the industry is headed" report as a result